 Structure and governance of 2i2c¶

 2i2c is an organization dedicated to supporting open infrastructure in interactive computing for research and education, as well as the open source communities that underlie this infrastructure.
-Its host organization is International Computer Science Institute (ICSI).
+Its fiscal sponsor is Code for Science and Society.

 This page describes the major organizational structures of 2i2c, and how they relate to governance and operations.

 All 2i2c members act as individuals, and not on behalf of their affiliated institutions.

 All decisions made by the 2i2c Steering Council or Teams must abide by the policies of its fiscal sponsor, Code for Science and Society.